Will-Watson/CSSYoshi/README.md

 2. Open in source-code editor.
 (VSCode)
 3. Right click index.html file.
 4. Open with live server.
-5. If you don't have live server, it should be available for download as an extension.
+5. If you don't have live server, it should be available for install as an extension.